 Ultimate Rewards Can Be Consolidated

-The Sapphire Preferred Visa earns 2 points per dollar on ALL travel, including flights, hotels, train tickets, parking, cruises–you name it.
+The Sapphire Preferred earns 2 points per dollar on ALL travel, including flights, hotels, train tickets, parking, cruises–you name it.
 And it doesn’t matter where or how you purchase it.
 You’ll also earn 2 points per dollar at all restaurants and for catering, too.
-Everything else earns 1 point per dollar.
+If you get the Chase Sapphire Reserve, you’ll get 3 points per dollar in the same categories, but the annual fee is higher.

 Potentially Lower Annual Fee